-Abstract-Several successful approaches to software verification are based on the construction and analysis of an abstract reachability tree (ART).
+Abstract-The construction and analysis of an abstract reachability tree (ART) are the basis for a successful method for software verification.
 The ART represents unwindings of the control-flow graph of the program.
 Traditionally, a transition of the ART represents a single block of the program, and therefore, we call this approach single-block encoding (SBE).
 SBE may result in a huge number of program paths to be explored, which constitutes a fundamental source of inefficiency.
 We propose a generalization of the approach, in which transitions of the ART represent larger portions of the program; we call this approach large-block encoding (LBE).
 LBE may reduce the number of paths to be explored up to exponentially.
 Within this framework, we also investigate symbolic representations: for representing abstract states, in addition to conjunctions as used in SBE, we investigate the use of arbitrary Boolean formulas; for computing abstract-successor states, in addition to Cartesian predicate abstraction as used in SBE, we investigate the use of Boolean predicate abstraction.
 The new encoding leverages the efficiency of state-of-the-art SMT solvers, which can symbolically compute abstract large-block successors.
 Our experiments on benchmark C programs show that the large-block encoding outperforms the single-block encoding.

-I. INTRODUCTION
+I. Introduction

 Software model checking is an effective technique for software verification.
-Several advances in the field have lead to tools that are able to verify programs of considerable size, and show significant advantages over traditional techniques in terms of precision of the analysis (e.g., SLAM [3] and BLAST [6]).
+Several advances in the field have lead to tools that are able to verify programs of considerable size, and show significant advantages over traditional techniques in terms of precision of the analysis (e.g., SLAM [3] and BLAST [4]).
 However, efficiency and scalability remain major concerns in software model checking and hamper the adaptation of the techniques in industrial practice.
-Several successful tools for software model checking are based on the construction and analysis of an abstract reachability tree (ART), and predicate abstraction is one of the favorite abstract domains.
+A successful approach to software model checking is based on the construction and analysis of an abstract reachability tree (ART), and predicate abstraction is one of the favorite abstract domains.
 The ART represents unwindings of the control-flow graph of the program.
 The search is usually guided by the control flow of the program.
-Nodes of the ART typically consist of the control-flow location, the call stack, and formulas that represent the data states.
+Nodes of the ART typically consist of the controlflow location, the call stack, and formulas that represent the data states.
 During the refinement process, the ART nodes are incrementally refined.

 In the traditional ART approach, each program operation (assignment operation, assume operation, function call, function return) is represented by a single edge in the ART.
 Therefore, we call this approach single-block encoding (SBE).
-A fundamental source of inefficiency of this approach is the fact that the control-flow of the program can induce a huge number of paths (and nodes) in the ART, which are explored independently of each other.
+A fundamental source of inefficiency of this approach is the